jacamars/Newbidder/mkdocs/docs/home/python.md

 }
 ```

+## SQLAddNewCreative

+Command adds a new creative, or replaces a creative in the Postgres database. (*WARNING* If you replace a creative that already exists, you must issue a REFRESH command to ensure the campaign is propagated, or issue an SQLAddNewCampaign to make sure)

 ## SQLListCampaigns

 Command returns the list of campaigns in the database and their current status.
 POST form of the command: